XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 8. What modules have you used in your Lambda function?
 9. Where do you write and save your Lambda function code?
 10. How do you create AWS Lambda functions and manage the artifacts for deployment?
+11. What are the backend services for the Lambda function?

 **Storage (Amazon S3)**